 Features

-- Low-profile design
+- Low-profile design.

-- Gastric decompression port
+- Gastric decompression port.

-- Silicone internal retention balloon
+- Silicone internal retention balloon.

-- Multiple gastric and jejunal exit ports
+- Multiple gastric and jejunal exit ports.

-- Lock-and-key style extension set connector
+- Lock-and-key extension sets a connection

 MIC-KEY Low-Profile Gastric-Jejunal Feeding Tube Kit Includes: